Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 #
 echo = `date` $JOB_NAME for taskID=$TASK_ID done.
 ```
-`--localpair` uses the `L-INS-i` algorithm which probably is the most accurate; recommended for < 200 sequences (see more in MAFFT manual)
+`--localpair` uses the `L-INS-i` algorithm which probably is the most accurate; and recommended for < 200 sequences (for more see the MAFFT manual)

 Use this one line for loop to send jobs for as many files as you have in *.FNA format.